-As the end of 2016 drew to a close, Taylor and I were invited to begin the new year in our nation’s capital.
+As 2016 drew to a close, Taylor and I were invited to begin the new year in our nation’s capital.
 Washington D.C. was no new experience for Taylor, but this was my first visit.
-Our journey began in Birmingham, Alabama and after a full day of driving, our night's stop was in Roanoke, Virginia at The Snuggle Inn.
+Our journey began in Birmingham, Alabama, and after a full day of driving, our first night's stop was in Roanoke, Virginia at The Snuggle Inn.
 We arrived in Roanoke as the first snowflakes of the year began to cover the Virginian capital city.

-Once we arrived in Washington D.C. our first destination was The National Mall.
-Once we found a parking garage, we walked to the Library of Congress.
-Among the expertly crafted institutional buildings that we saw, the Library of Congress may have been the most impressive, in my opinion.
-Its seemingly flawless design, captivating murals, and patterned ceilings and floors provided the perfect housing for the personal library of Thomas Jefferson.
-The library is home to some of our American republic’s most direct influences.
-Fittingly, we would move from a building whose walls hold the ideas that formed our nation to a building whose walls have debated those ideals.
+Once we'd arrived in Washington D.C., our first destination was The National Mall.
+We walked to the Library of Congress, and among the expertly crafted institutional buildings that we saw, the Library of Congress may have been the most impressive.
+Its seemingly flawless design, captivating murals, and patterned ceilings and floors is a spectacular home for the personal library of Thomas Jefferson.
+The library holds some of the American republic’s most direct influences.
+Fittingly, we would move from a building whose walls hold the ideas that formed our nation to a building whose walls have heard the debates those ideals have encouraged.

-We did not spend much time at the Supreme Court, but the highest federal court in our land is housed in an impressive structure that is as imposing as the decisions that echo in its hallways and throughout our nation.
-We sat in on the beginning of a scheduled lecture, but did not stay for long.
+We did not spend much time at the Supreme Court, but the highest federal court in the land is housed in an impressive structure that is just as imposing as the decisions that echo from its halls.
+We sat in on the beginning of a scheduled lecture but did not stay for long.

 We met Taylor’s sorority sister Laine and her brother Jay at the Christmas tree display on the white house lawn.
 The Funkhouser family was kind enough to allow us to be guests in their Arlington home for the remainder of our trip.
 Once our luggage had been unloaded and introductions were a thing of the past, we ended our night catching up at Pizza Paradiso with a delicious meal and much needed relaxation.

 Our Saturday began with a wonderful breakfast prepared by Mrs. Funkhouser.
 The breakfast was followed by my first ride on the metro.
-Laine, Taylor, and I met a fraternity brother of mine and his significant other at Arlington National Cemetery.
-Looking out over the sea of uniform, white tombstones stoned me as I realized the reality that made this site possible.
+Laine, Taylor, and I met a friend of mine and his significant other at Arlington National Cemetery.
+Looking out over the sea of uniform, white tombstones made me realize the reality of war.
 We were told that the cemetery buries, on average, 30 per day.
 That sounded absurd at first, but when we considered the qualifications to be buried there and the number of American veterans in our country, the absurdity vanished.

 I must highly recommend visiting the Tomb of the Unknown Soldier and, if at all possible, watching the ritual changing of the guard.
 The amount of physical and mental discipline on display at any moment at the Tomb is difficult to fathom.
 If more time is available, the Internal Flame at the tomb of John F. Kennedy is another sight that gripped my attention and demanded my respect.

-We took another quick metro ride over to Georgetown to head to The Tombs for a delicious meal of hamburgers and bloody mary's.
-Our only other stop in Georgetown was to see the iconic set of stairs featured in the move The Exorcist.
+We moved over to Georgetown to head to The Tombs for a delicious meal of hamburgers and bloody Mary's.
+Our only other stop in Georgetown was to see the iconic set of stairs featured in the classic horror film, The Exorcist.
 Although we did not explore much of Georgetown, what I experienced of it was spectacular.
-With our stomachs full, we decided that the evening would be complete with a drive to The National Mall to visit one of the Smithsonian museums.
+With our stomachs full, we decided that the evening would be complete after a drive to The National Mall to visit one of the Smithsonian museums.

 We decided on the Air and Space Museum.
 I can’t speak for the rest of our party, but I know that Taylor and I were excited that this museum was the group’s choice.
-The museum is massive and we did not have time to see every exhibit or even see an IMAX film, but we did see several airplanes, rockets, and landers.
-After going through the exhibits on space exploration, Jack and I decided the only suitable dessert would be flash-frozen astronaut ice cream.
+The museum is massive, and we did not have time to see an IMAX film or see every exhibit, but we did see several airplanes, rockets, and landers.
+After going through the exhibits on space exploration, my local friend and I decided the only suitable dessert would be flash-frozen, astronaut ice cream.

 The first day of 2017 would be much more active than I had ever imagined it would.
 Laine, Taylor, Jay, and I began our morning with a brunch burger at Whitlow's on Wilson.
 The meal was exactly what Laine, Taylor, and I needed to kick start our day of walking and viewing the many monuments of Washington D.C.

 We kept walking until we reached the Lincoln Memorial.
-I did not read the inscribed speeches in Lincoln’s temple, but I am well aware of the contents.
-As we descended the steps of the temple, a crystal clear sky, adorned with the Washington Monument, shone in the reflecting pool and made for the most captivating man-made sight that I’ve seen.
+I did not read the inscribed speeches in Lincoln’s temple, only because I am well aware of the contents.
+I consider this monument one of the most fittingly portrayed.
+As we descended the steps of the temple, a crystal clear sky, adorned with the Washington Monument, shone in the reflecting pool and was the most captivating sight, of a man-made object, I’ve seen.

 Rival views were plenty as we walked through the Korean War memorial on our way to the memorial for Dr. Martin Luther King Junior.
-The likeness of a man who revolutionized American society will never do his deeds justice, but his words of wisdom engraved on the surrounding walls provide a sample of his mission and morality.
+The likeness of a man who revolutionized American society--and its controversial inscription--will never do his deeds justice, but his words of wisdom engraved on the surrounding walls provide a sample of his mission and morality.
 Dr. King’s statue looks out over the Tidal Basin toward my favorite monument of the day.

-Here is where it all began: Breckenridge, Colorado.
-Breckenridge is the most amazing spring break destination.
-Instead of doing the typical spring break at the beach, we chose to go to the Rocky mountains.
+Breckenridge is one of the most amazing spring break destinations I've been to.
+John and I chose to go to the Rocky mountains instead of the typical beach destinations.
 Keep in mind that we had a free place to stay, so this opportunity was also almost impossible to pass up.
-Come to find out, we knew almost twenty friends who had also planned to go to Breckenridge or Keystone for spring break.
+Luckily, we knew almost twenty friends who also had planned to go to Breckenridge or Keystone for spring break.

-After countless hours of windmills and farmland on the drive up, our first stop was Crepes A La Cart, and this place did not disappoint.
+After countless hours driving past windmills and farmland our very first Breckenridge stop was Crepes A La Cart, and this place did not disappoint.
 We ended up going there multiple times over the course of the week.
-Our crepe craving grew exponentially from here and we have been on a hunt for more crepes since leaving Breckenridge and almost always fall short of finding a competitor to Crepes A La Cart.
+Our crepe cravings have grown exponentially, and we have been on a hunt for more crepes since leaving Breckenridge.

-We have to give major thanks to our wonderful hosts Fruit, Krissy, and Clapp for all of the cool things they were able to hook us up with.
-We were provided a free place to stay by Fruit and Krissy, free skiing passes and ski rentals by Clapp, and delicious food recommendations by Fruit, Krissy, and Clapp that only locals could give.
+We have to give major thanks to our wonderful hosts Fruit, Krissy, and Clapp for all of the cool things they were able to hook us up and help us out with.
+We were provided a free place to stay by Fruit and Krissy, free skiing passes and ski rentals by Clapp, and delicious food recommendations by all three that only locals could give.
 Our trip would have been nothing close to what it was without their hospitality.
+Thank you!

-One of the aforementioned reasons that our trip was enhanced by their hospitality is that we would not have gone skiing if it weren't for them.
+One of the aforementioned reasons that our trip was enhanced by their hospitality is that we would not have gone skiing if it wasn't for them.
 If you do plan to go skiing and have never been, you should definitely take a lesson.
-We did not take a lesson and I regretted it as many times as John fell.
-Even if you don't take a lesson and spend as much time learning to recover from a flop as you do actually skiing, it is truly one experience worth the cost.
+We did not take lessons, and I regretted it as many times as John fell.
+Even if you don't take a lesson and spend as much time learning to recover from a flop as you do actually skiing, it is truly one experience that would have been worth the cost.

-Since we were only able to ski one day, we spent most of our time enjoying the quaint little town.
-We wandered up and down main street dozens of times, stopping in and out of shops and bars, including a pancake filled breakfast at The Blue Moose.
-Everything in Breck is extremely easy to access from the free-ride bus system; plus, its way easier than driving in the snow.
+Since we were only able to ski one day, we spent most of our time enjoying the quaint ski town.
+We wandered up and down main street dozens of times, stopping in and out of shops and bars.
+One of those spots included a pancake-filled breakfast at The Blue Moose.
+Everything in Breck is extremely easy to access from the free-ride bus system.
+Plus, it's much easier than driving in the snow.

-One day we decided to take a trip to Keystone to see some friends who were also up here for spring break.
-After a couple of quick bus rides we arrived at our friends rental house; we sat around and watched the snow fall through the windows as we played some games and enjoyed each others company.
+One day, we decided to take a trip to Keystone to see the friends who were also in the area for spring break.
+After a couple of quick bus rides, we arrived at our friend's rental house.
+We sat around and watched the snow fall through the windows while playing games and enjoying each other's company.

-John and I had worked up a bit of an appetite so we decided to wander outside to find some grub.
-Through the snow we saw the lit up sign for Adriano's Bistro.
-It turned out to be a completely homemade, five course meal that will forever go down in my book as one of the greatest I have enjoyed.
-This place is the real deal, and I could never write enough about it to do it any justice.
+John and I had had worked up a bit of an appetite, so we decided to wander outside to find some grub.
+Through the snow, we saw the bright sign for Adriano's Bistro.
+It turned out to be a completely homemade, five course meal that will forever be as one of the best I have enjoyed.
+This place is the real deal, and I could never write enough about it to do it justice.

-Our last big day of the trip was Saint Patrick's day.
-We spent the day with our friends bar crawling through the town, stopping at any place that served beer, including The Breckenridge Brewery - which we had been for dinner earlier in the week.
+Our last day of the trip was Saint Patrick's day.
+We spent the day with our friends bar crawling through the town, stopping at any place that served beer.
+One place was The Breckenridge Brewery, where we had been for dinner earlier in the week.

 The midnight before we set out, I decided that I'd like to go to the Great Smoky Mountains National Park.
 After checking out the map and reviewing other bloggers' reviews of trails on the nps.gov website, I settled on hiking the Angel Falls trail to a backcountry campsite and hiking out on Deep Creek Trail the next day.
 It did not take much to convince John to join.